Skip to main content

 Possibly.
 Local JATC programs often have specific tool lists.
 This kit covers the universal essentials that appear on almost every list, but check with your program coordinator for any additions.
 Some programs require specific brands or additional items like a torpedo level or tape measure.

-Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.
+Affiliate Disclosure: As an Amazon Associate, we earn from qualifying purchases.
 Prices shown may differ from current Amazon pricing.
 We only recommend tools we'd use ourselves.
 Tool requirements vary by local JATC program and contractor.
-Last updated February 2026.
+Last updated April 2026.